ReganRyanNZ/songbase/README.md

 If you don't have heroku access, send an email to songbase.brothers@gmail.com to request a DB dump (I think the app won't run without data in the db).

+## react-rails

+This was first a Rails app, now it uses React to allow state management and offline navigation.
+Instead of maintaining two separate apps, the frontend and backend are (somewhat mashed) together in this project.
+The main difference is that React is served through a Rails gem, and importing/exporting JS components doesn't work like a regular React project.

 ## Product Goals
 - Users can view lyrics and chords to songs
 - Languages can be toggled